 Broadening the impact of Christian Health Associations

-For more than 30 years IMA has nurtured and fostered partnerships with local, national and international partners to advance its mission of achieving health, healing and well-being for all.
-As much of Africa’s health care is provided through faith-based organizations, IMA works with Christian Health Associations and its regional coordinating body the Africa Christian Health Associations Platform.
-CHAs have historically operated as umbrella organizations of church-based member institutions—health facilities and nurse training institutions.
-Subsidizing financial and human resources in resource-poor settings, these networks often serve vulnerable populations in remote and rural areas where the public sector’s coverage is limited.
+For more than 30 years IMA World Health has nurtured and fostered partnerships with local, national and international partners to advance its mission of achieving health, healing and well-being for all.
+As much of Africa’s health care is provided through faith-based organizations, IMA works with Christian Health Associations and their regional coordinating body, the Africa Christian Health Associations Platform.
+CHAs have historically operated as umbrella organizations of church-based member institutions, such as health facilities and nurse training institutions.
+Subsidizing financial and human resources in resource poor settings, these networks often serve vulnerable populations in remote and rural areas where the public sector’s coverage is limited.

 The World Health Organization estimates that between 30 percent and 70 percent of the health infrastructure in Africa is currently carried out by FBOs.

 As part of a USAID-funded global Strengthening High Impact Interventions for an AIDS-Free Generation Project, IMA partners with the Christian Health Association of Kenya to implement a novel approach to engage religious leaders to expand the demand in uptake of pediatric HIV services in Nairobi.
 The approach builds the capacity of religious leaders to influence community and individual behaviors towards pediatric HIV and AIDS, and to increase use of care and treatment services.
 Together, IMA and CHAK have developed guides for religious leaders on pediatric HIV and have trained religious leaders on pediatric HIV as a technical area.
 As a result, 84 percent of the 1,950 completed referrals for HIV support services in 2017 were from religious leaders—proof that empowered faith leaders can be more effective at generating referrals than community health workers in some communities.